jcharbneau/capstone-project-rosy_economix/README.md

 1. **Data Retrieval**
     - **FRED API:** Fetch historical and daily updates for macroeconomic indicators such as GDP, inflation rates, employment rates, etc.
-    - **Alpha Vantage API:** Retrieve historical and daily updates for financial market data such as stock prices (e.g., S&P 500), interest rates, and exchange rates.
+    - **Yahoo Finance API:** Retrieve historical and daily updates for financial market data such as stock prices (e.g., S&P 500), interest rates, and exchange rates.
     - **Intraday Stock Prices:** Fetch minute-by-minute or hourly stock prices for major indices or stocks to ensure a large dataset.
     - **Credit Card Data:** Retrieve data on credit card volume and delinquency rates from FRED or Alpha Vantage.

 2. **Data Storage**
-    - **Trino and S3 Iceberg Tables:** Utilize Trino for querying large datasets and S3 Iceberg tables for efficient, scalable storage.
+    - **Postgres:** As this is not a huge amount of data, and in the interest of time; we have decided to use PostgreSQL + Docker.
     - **Apache Airflow:** Automate the data retrieval and storage processes using Airflow DAGs to ensure data is updated daily.

 3. **Data Analysis**